 How It Works

-The software involves four steps using which you can create your own authority website.
-Things don't look too good here, but we'll see.
+The software involves four steps to create your own authority website.
+Things don’t look too good here, but we’ll see.

-- Enter keyword of your choice (in your niche) and the software will pump out a site on its own (by copying and re-writing other people's content).
+- Enter the keyword of your choice (in your niche), and the software will pump out a site on its own (by copying and re-writing other people’s content).